gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 the data as an array of bytes and transfer it to SCTP Chunk Handler.

-SCTP Chunk handler will threat the array as the payload of an SCTP packet, thus it will exctract all the chunks and handle them according to {{RFC9260}}
+SCTP Chunk handler will threat the array as the payload of an SCTP packet, thus it will extract all the chunks and handle them according to {{RFC9260}}

 # Parallel DTLS Rekeying

-Rekeyng in this specification is implemented by replacing the DTLS connection getting old with a new one.
+Rekeying in this specification is implemented by replacing the DTLS connection getting old with a new one.
 This feature exploits the capability of parallel DTLS connections and the possibility to add and remove DTLS connections during the lifetime of the SCTP Association.